 (b) the elected person was not eligible.

-(7) If Church Council refuses to confirm an election, it shall notify the Congregation to hold a new election within a period of 6 months.
+(7) If Church Council refuses to confirm an election, it shall notify the congregation to hold a new election within a period of 6 months.
 This period may be extended on request.

-(8) If the Congregation does not hold an election within this period, Church Council may appoint a Pastor from the list of applicants.
+(8) If the congregation does not hold an election within this period, Church Council may appoint a Pastor from the list of applicants.

-(9) If the Congregation has not held an election within 12 months after advertising the post, Church Council shall appoint a Pastor.
+(9) If the congregation has not held an election within 12 months after advertising the post, Church Council shall appoint a Pastor.

 (10) After a successful election or appointment Church Council shall call the Pastor to the new post.